 The Aventon Aventure is Aventon’s first full-size fat tire ebike.
 It’s directly competing against the popular Rad Power Bikes RadRover and the Himiway Cruiser.
 What it has over both of those bikes are hydraulic brakes, multiple frame sizes and just an overall sleeker appearance.
 After riding the Aventure for nearly 80 miles, I’ve discovered things I really like about it, and some things that could use some tweaking, so let’s get to it.

 First, just a quick overview of the specs.
 The Aventure has a true 750 watt rear Bafang motor with a peak output of 1130 watts.
 The motor is legit!
-I’ve actually had to slow the bike down some when climbing hills because I was scaring people.
-Even in pedal assist level 3 it speeds up the hills with ease.
+I’ve actually had to slow the bike down when climbing hills because I was scaring people.
+Well, that might be an exaggeration, but still, it’s powerful!

 I’ve only had to use pedal assist 4 once on a hill, and even then I didn’t really need to use it.
 I just wanted to see what it could do.
 The Aventure can easily cruise at 20-21mph in pedal assist level three while in gear 5 or 6 and that’s good enough for me.

 The Aventure is equipped with a 48 volt 15 Ah battery and the range is quite good.
 In lower pedal assist levels, it would be easy to achieve 35 -40 miles.
 The battery percentage is shown on the display and seems to be accurate.
 Usually, battery percentage is a bit unreliable on a display.
 The first 20% takes a while to decrease, but after that it’s often that battery percentages drop much more quickly.
 That isn’t the case with the Aventure.
 It gives you a true sense of how much battery is really remaining, even when the battery level drops below 50%.